OpenRailAssociation/technical-committee/project-proposals/stage-2/stage-2-questionnaire.md

 *Copy this template and fill in your answers to the questions in the sections below.*

 *The document has two sections.
-In the first section you provide references and evidence that show that you fullfil the criteria for incubation stage 2.
-These will mostly be links to documentation and other sources of information which show that you fullfil the criteria.
-Feel free to add any additional information which helps to explain or interprete this information.
+In the first section you provide references and evidence that show that you fulfill the criteria for incubation stage 2.
+These will mostly be links to documentation and other sources of information which show that you fulfill the criteria.
+Feel free to add any additional information which helps to explain or interpret this information.
 The second section is a checklist the Technical Committee fills out when it evaluates the proposal.*

 ## Health metrics